aridjayarecipes/cutesrecipes.web.app/content/post/2175-steps-to-prepare-perfect-roasted-pumpkin-soup.md

 - "to taste Salt"
 recipeinstructions:
 - "Mix the flour and 2 cups coconut water into a dough and set aside.
 This is for the yummy coconut dumplings.
 We will get back to them later."
 - "Cut your pumpkin, carrots, and onions into cubes and add the cloves of garlic.
 Place on a baking sheet then drizzle with olive oil.
-Place in oven and enjoy the smell of your kitchen while it&#39;s roasting for the next 45 minutes.
+Place in oven and enjoy the smell of your kitchen while it's roasting for the next 45 minutes.
 I added the thyme after about 15 minutes and my kitchen smelled so good."
 - "After the veggies are nice and roasted, you need to blend them to a puree.
 You can add heavy cream at this point.
 I also added a cup of coconut milk."
 - "Pour it in a pot to cook some more."
 - "Add salt, spices and mix.
 I basically taste and add more if it is necessary.
 While this is happening put your bacon in the toaster oven so it is nice and crispy.
 Then serve with bread."